 A classically formal luxury dining room in a Washington, D.C., Georgian-style home, where Jacqueline Kennedy Onassis spent her teen years, features an elaborate chandelier suspended from an ornate ceiling over an elliptical dark wooden dining table with seating for six in cushioned chairs.
 The space also includes a large area rug, a wood-burning fireplace, and two sets of French doors.

 3. Hollywood Hills Home Turns 50 Shades of Grey

-The dining room in a mid-century modern classic Hollywood Hills home, once owned by 50 Shades of Grey actor Jamie Dornan, features a glass-top rectangular table with seating for eight and a pendant cluster light fixture.
-The space, decorated in neutral whites, grays and browns, includes one glass wall that opens up to a backyard pool area.
+This luxurious dining room in a mid-century modern classic Hollywood Hills home, once owned by 50 Shades of Grey actor Jamie Dornan, features a glass-top rectangular table with seating for eight and a pendant cluster light fixture.
+The space, decorated in neutral whites, grays, and browns, includes one glass wall that opens up to a backyard pool area.

 - Source: Trulia